vanzasetia/personal-website/src/blogs/simple.md

 —Confucius

-I would say: Website is simple, but developers insist on making it complicated.
+I would say: "Website is simple, but developers insist on making it complicated."

 Do you know KISS?
 KISS stands for Keep It Simple and Short.
 But, KISS is not short.